 Also attending this class was Cait Ahearn; she is also a member of the Prison Arts Collective.

-The class is part of California Arts in Corrections, which is administered by the California Arts Council in partnership with the California Department of Corrections and Rehabilitation: www.artsincorrections.org.
+The class is part of Arts in Corrections (www.artsincorrections.org), which is funded by California's Department of Corrections and Rehabilitation and administered by the California Arts Council.

 At the request of several artists, prints of these images are available at cost.
 At the top/right of the image, find and click on the shopping basket.
 If the FOTOMOTO site does not open right away, please try again.